empoweredfutures/ef-tech-docs/contributing.md

 VSCode is the editor majority of the developers on the team are using and this document will assuming you are also using it.

-You are welcome to use other editors but you'll have tofigure out how to gain the same level of features covered here in your editor.
+You are welcome to use other editors but you'll have to figure out how to gain the same level of features covered here in your editor.

 ### Extensions